Jim-Hodapp-Coaching/refactor-platform-rs/docs/runbooks/Container-README.md

-Here’s the updated README to reflect the recent changes, including the flexibility to run PostgreSQL either locally or remotely, the use of `.env` files for environment-specific configuration, and troubleshooting steps for common issues.

----

-# **Refactor Coaching & Mentoring Platform with Docker & Docker Compose**
+# Refactor Coaching & Mentoring Platform with Docker & Docker Compose

-This project is a Rust-based backend/web API that connects to a PostgreSQL database.
+*This project is a Rust-based backend/web API that connects to a PostgreSQL database.
 It uses Docker and Docker Compose for easy local development and deployment, and includes utilities for database management, migrations, and more.
-You can choose to run PostgreSQL either locally (via Docker) or remotely by configuring the environment variables.
+You can choose to run PostgreSQL either locally (via Docker) or remotely by configuring the environment variables.*

 ## **Prerequisites**